 Vendor Relations And Gifts

 Trilogy will treat all vendor and supplier relationships in a fair and reasonable manner, consistent with all applicable laws and good business practices.
 We promote competitive procurement to the maximum extent practicable.
 Our selection of suppliers and vendors will be made on the basis of objective criteria including quality, price, delivery, and service.
 Our purchasing decisions will be made on the supplier's ability to meet our needs, and not on personal relationships and friendships.
 We will always employ the highest ethical standards in the administration of all purchasing activities.
-Trilogy employees may accept gifts that are valued less than or equal to $250 per employee per year from any one vendor or organization that has a business relationship with Trilogy.
+Trilogy employees may accept gifts that are handmade and of nominal value per employee per year from any one vendor or organization that has a business relationship with Trilogy.
 However, gifts from vendors are discouraged.
 For purposes of this paragraph, physicians practicing in Trilogy facilities are considered to have such a relationship.
-Perishable or consumable gifts given to a department or group are not subject to any specific limitation.
 Trilogy employees cannot accept gifts of monetary value from residents.
 However, it is permitted to accept handmade gifts and crafts that have only intrinsic value.
 You may never accept cash or cash equivalents, such as gift certificates.
 Finally, under no circumstances may you solicit a gift.

 Personal Obligation To Report Violations